veggiemonk/awesome-docker/README.md

 * [tsaotun](https://github.com/qazbnm456/tsaotun) - Python based Assistance for Docker by [@qazbnm456](https://github.com/qazbnm456)

 ## Utilities
-* [athena](https://github.com/athena-oss/athena) - An automation platform with a plugin architecture that allows you to easily create and share services.
 ~~* [codelift](https://codelift.io/) - CodeLift is an automated Docker image build utility for 'dockerizing' services by [@BoozAllen](https://twitter.com/BoozAllen)~~
 * [Docker meets the IDE](http://domeide.github.io/) - Integrating your favorite containers in the editor of your choice by [domeide](https://github.com/domeide)
 ~~* [Docker Volume Clone Utility](https://github.com/gdiepen/docker-convenience-scripts) - A Docker Utility to Clone Volumes [@gdiepen](https://twitter.com/gdiepen)~~